-- Grades 6-8: What is one way people can misuse prescription opioid pain medications?
-What are some possible consequences of this? - Grades 9-10: Explain one factor that may have led to an increase in the number of opioid overdoses in America. - Grades 11-12: Why do you think heroin use is increasing across America?
+- Grades 6-8: What are three ways people can misuse prescription opioid pain medications?
+What are some possible consequences of this? - Grades 9-10: Explain at least three factors that may have led to an increase in the number of opioid overdoses in America. - Grades 11-12: Why do you think heroin use is increasing among many different populations in America?
 Support your answer with evidence from the text.